 - Water bath canner with canning rack

-- 12 half-pint canning jars, or 7 pint sized jars
+- 14 half-pint canning jars, or 7 pint sized jars

 - Canning lids and bands (new lids for each jar, bands can be reused)

 - Canning tools: jar lifter, canning ladle, funnel, and bubble popper

-Step 1: Oven Roast the Vegetables
+Step 2: Roast the Vegetables

-Step 2: Strain the Sauce
+Step 3: Strain the Sauce

 A tomato strainer is a great investment if you make tomato sauce from fresh tomatoes.
 You simply place the tomatoes in the hopper, crank it, and the skins and seeds are strained out from the juicy pulp.

 If you have a Kitchen Aid mixer, there is a fruit and vegetable strainer attachment that makes quick work of separating the skins and seeds from the pulp.

-Step 3: Simmer to Thicken
+Step 4: Simmer to Thicken

-Step 4: Can the Roasted Roma Pizza Sauce
+Step 6: Can the Roasted Roma Pizza Sauce

-Roasted Roma Pizza Sauce
+Canning Pizza Sauce: Roasted Roma Pizza Sauce

 - 20 pounds Roma tomatoes

-- 1 large onion cut into chunks
+- 1 cup chopped onion

-- 8 cloves garlic no need to skin
+- 8 cloves garlic

 - 1/4 cup finely minced fresh basil